apoorvam1/LeetCode/Tips/Tree.md

+Key in solving Tree problem is, pay complete attention to the question.
+Check if it a bst or has any specific criteria.

+Treat every node as a root node and try to solve the problem for just that node.
+Solution should be applicable recursively to all it's children.

 1. Ancestor Problem
    - If the problem involves keeping track of ancestors create a child-parent map of each node and use it further